buildkite/emojis/README.md

-# Buildkite Emojis
+# Buildkite Emojis :neckbeard: :heart:

-These are the custom emojis support by [Buildkite](https://buildkite.com/) for using in your build pipelines and terminal output.
-To get new emoji added to Buildkite simply send a pull request to this repository!
+These are the custom emojis supported by [Buildkite](https://buildkite.com/) (in addition to the standard [gemoji](https://github.com/github/gemoji) emojis) which you can use in your build pipelines and terminal output.

-## Contributing
+To contribute a new emoji simply:

 * Fork this repo
 * Add the image to the `images` directory